patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/label/label.md

 - An appropriate color that matches the information being conveyed, if applicable.
 For example, "red" is commonly used to convey "danger" or "error".
 - An icon that matches the information being conveyed.
 For example, a lowercase "i" icon is commonly used to convey an informational status.
 - Visually hidden text that is accessible only to assistive technologies that conveys the status or severity.
-This can best be achieved by using the `pf-screen-reader` class on an element within the label content.
+This can best be achieved by using the `pf-v5-screen-reader` class on an element within the label content.
 For example:

     ```
     <Label>
       <span
-        className="pf-screen-reader"
+        className="pf-v5-screen-reader"
       >
         Hidden text accessible only to assistive technologies
       </span>